egordorichev/static-lit/README.md

 ### lit

+**This is an old version of lit, preserved for history.
+[See out this repo](https://github.com/egordorichev/lit) for the current version!**

 lit is a tiny and fast language, designed to be embeddable and used as a scripting language.
 It takes inspiration from JavaScript, Java, C# and Lua, and combines them all into a statically-typed stack-vm based language.

 Here is how it looks: